octoshrimpy/brain-cli/brainstorming.md

     * ranger-like, with content previews
   * what if notes had templates
     * types above were the basic templates shipped
+  * git tracking from the main directory where books are kept

 ---